-Soal and action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness showed 70% and 54% respectively, that students felt connected to school.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness During the 2022-2023 school year, 100% of students had access to a broad course of study.
+Additionally, during the 2022-2023 school year the district's Chronic absenteeism rate for All students was 23.1% based on the CA School Dashboard.
+In contrast, 21.6% of English learners, 22.4% of foster youth, and 24.3% of low income students were chronically absent.
+Local attendance rates for All students in 2022-2023 was 94% for All students, .6% higher for English Learner, foster youth 1% higher, and .2% lower for low income students.
+Local attendance data in 2023-2024 was 94.9% for All students, .5% higher for English learners, .5% higher for foster youth and .1% higher for low income students.
+Our CA Healthy Kids Survey (CHKS) for 5th grade and 7th grade showed 70% and 54% respectively, that students felt connected to school.
 In 2022, 5th grade connectedness was also at 70%, whereas our 7th graders were at 55% connectedness (+1% in comparison to 2023).
-These data points demonstrate the need to provide student engagement opportunities and enrichment programs for Low Income, Foster Youth, and English Learners to support an increase in attendance and school connectedness.
-This action provides specialty programs and support to students to address their specific talents and needs in order to provide equitable access to core instruction to support school connectedness.
-Educational partner input in 2023-2024 calls for providing increased programs to support student engagement.
-Scope: LEA-wide According to the California Department of Education platform, providing students with educational options provide students with the environment, curriculum and support systems needed to ensure they achieve their full academic potential.
-This action supports increasing student engagement, but also allows unduplicated students to be connected to the school community on a daily basis.
-This action is being provided on an LEA-wide basis, anticipating that unduplicated students will benefit based on the effectiveness as measured by improved student connectedness.
+These data points demonstrate the need to provide student engagement opportunities and enrichment programs for Low Income, Foster Youth, and English Learners to support an increase in attendance, decrease in chronic absenteeism, and increase in school connectedness.
+This action provides specialty programs and support to students to address their specific talents and needs in order to provide equitable access to core instruction.
+Educational partner input emphasized the need to providing increased programs to support student engagement and help music, language immersion, STEM, AVID, sports, and high school credit programs for our Low Income, English Learners, and Foster Youth.
+According to the California Department of Education platform, providing students with educational options provide students with the environment, curriculum and support systems needed to ensure they achieve their full academic potential.
+This action supports increasing student engagement, but also allows unduplicated students to be connected to the school community on a daily basis which will support in the increase of attendance and decrease in chronic absenteeism.
+This action is being provided on an LEA-wide basis to ensure access, equity, and consistent support to increase outcomes for all students.
+It is anticipated that unduplicated students will benefit will benefit based on the effectiveness as measured by improved student connectedness, increased attendance, and decreased chronic absenteeism.
 This action was determined by the need to provide our students with options and environments that increase their connectedness to school by allowing them to access programs based on individual needs.
-During the 2022-2023 school year, 100% of students had access to a broad course of study.
-Additionally our CA Healthy Kids Survey (CHKS) for 5th grade and 7th grade showed 70% and 54% respectively, that students felt connected to school.
-In 2022, 5th grade connectedness was also at 70%, whereas our 7th graders were at 55% connectedness (+1% in comparison to 2023).
-The effectiveness of these actions will be measured by survey results from the CHKS student survey.
-2.5 Action: Early Literacy PD & Support Need: During the 2022-2023 school year, the district To address the achievement disparity between our unduplicated and All student groups, the district will provide professional learning through jobembedded coaching and demonstration classes to support early literacy.
-Also professional M2.3 CAASSP data identified All students -26.6 DFS in ELA.
-In contrast, English Learners development, coaching, mentoring and support for new and veteran teachers in delivering best
+We will also seek feedback from students, parents, and staff about the varied programs offered in the district.